ENGLISH - Okehampton Primary School Phonics and Early Reading Curriculum

 Words which cannot be decoded or broken down – they break the rules!

-At Okehampton Primary School children learn their phonics by following the Letters and Sounds document from the Department of Education.
+At Okehampton Primary School children learn their phonics by following the 'Simmons Hub Phonics and Spelling Scheme'.
 In EYFS and Key Stage 1 they have a daily phonics lesson where they learn to recognise the 44 phonemes (the speech sound) and the grapheme (how we write it).
 The information below aims to explain a little about our approach to phonics and the way we teach it.

 So, What Exactly is Phonics?

 Words are made up from small units of sound called phonemes.
 Phonics teaches children to be able to listen carefully and identify the phonemes that make up each word.
 This helps children to learn to read words and to spell words.
 In phonics lessons children are taught three main things: